-General Introduction about OneDrive Backup and Sync
+Brief Introduction to OneDrive Backup and Sync

 Usually, OneDrive backup and sync refers to backup files from local storage to OneDrive cloud drive and vice versa sync cloud data back to local location.
 Sometimes, OneDrive backup and sync means to backup or sync data from one OneDrive account to another.

 In general, we can achieve data exchange between local devices and online cloud drive storages by simply uploading and downloading.
-Yet, if we want the exchange task be a usual and automatic operation, we can make use of professional OneDrive backup solution special for OneDrive users offered by Microsoft officially.
+Yet, if we want the exchange task to be a usual and automatic operation, we can make use of professional OneDrive backup solution special for OneDrive users offered by Microsoft officially.

-Tips: If you are running Windows 10 operating system, OneDrive is already installed on your computer and usually in system C partition with address “C:\Users\username\OneDrive”.
+Note: If you are running Windows 10 operating system, OneDrive is already installed on your computer and usually in system C partition with address “C:\Users\username\OneDrive”.
 Therefore, you do not have to download and install it again.

 Step 1.
 Open OneDrive.
 You can find OneDrive in Start or just search it out.

 Step 2.
 Sign in OneDrive.
 Sign in OneDrive program with your Microsoft account or Gmail.

 If this is your first time to open it, you will be showed several welcome screens introducing you brief instructions of how to use OneDrive service.

-3. If you want to backup local files to OneDrive cloud, just add items and drag them into OneDrive folder on Partition C.
+To manually backup local files to OneDrive cloud, just add items and drag them into OneDrive folder on C: drive.

 When all settings are done, you are free to do your other work with all planed files automatically backed up and sync between local and cloud.